Hectopasca1/BUCToolkit_Wiki/_posts/2025-07-08-introduction.md

 Users only need to import their own torch model class and prepare an input file (see [Input File Template](#input-file-template)).

-An example of using the api functions is shown as follows:
+An example of using the API functions is shown as follows:
 ```python
 """
 The example of model training & structure optimizations & molecular dynamics